Communities

 Not sure what you mean with antenna wire.
 But here's a bit of a head's up from someone who does work with antenna wires quite often in a professional setting: The ideal antenna wire IRL is a coaxial cable: copper surrounded by plastic surrounded by braided metal threads forming a shield, surrounded by another layer of plastic.
 Installing or repairing them is not as trivial as it may seem: you'll want them as short as possible, you'll want to avoid sharp turns, you'll want to keep them apart from high current signals and so on - you need basic EMC skills (electromagnetic compatibility).
 Soldering them to the various types of antenna connectors is quite hard even for someone with soldering experience, you need to train it a lot to do it well.
 Summary: you do absolutely need electrical knowledge to deal with coaxial cables.
 Soldering sorts under electrical repairs.

-Mithical‭ wrote over 2 years ago · edited over 2 years ago
+Mithical‭ wrote almost 3 years ago · edited almost 3 years ago

 Lundin‭ - I'm referring to cables such as rg217 or rg213; it's rather trivial to test where the problem is using a TDR and to swap out connectors without requiring extensive electrical knowledge.